santoshjogdand/santoshjogdand/README.md

-### Hi, I'm Santosh Jogdand 👋
+## Hi, I'm Santosh Jogdand 👋
 ###

-## I'm a Computer Aplication's student and newbie programmer! ##
+- 🌱 I’m currently learning ...

-- 🌱 I’m currently learning new things.
+- ⚡ Fun fact: I can do that you can accept ...

 - 📣 Reach me on [My Instagram][instagram]